Liquidity Provider Rewards

 In a given epoch, liquidity providers earn yield based on their relative

 in a given pair’s market.
 Each pair has its own relative reward amount set by governance.
-The expected amount of DYDX earned can be determined based on the number of liquidity providers involved, the relative
+The expected amount of DYDX earned is displayed in the LP Rewards Dashboard and can be determined based on the number of liquidity providers involved, the relative

 , and the amount of reward available for a given pair.